Microsoft 365 plugin

 OneDrive: File Interactions by Users

-Get the number if unique licensed users that performed file interactions against any OneDrive account.
+Get the number of unique, licensed users that performed file interactions against any OneDrive account.

 OneDrive: Storage Used

-Get the trend in the amount of storage you're using in OneDrive for Business.
+Get the trend on the amount of storage you're using in OneDrive for Business.

 OneDrive: User Activities